pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 The default value is `22`.

 - `enable_tls`: Specifies whether to enable TLS for the cluster.
-After TLS is enabled, the generated TLS certificate must be used for connections between components or between the client and the component. **Once it is enabled, it cannot be disabled**.
+After TLS is enabled, the generated TLS certificate must be used for connections between components or between the client and the component.
 The default value is `false`.

 - `deploy_dir`: The deployment directory of each component.
 The default value is `"deployed"`.
 Its application rules are as follows: